A Mixed-method Review of Cash Transfers and Intimate Partner Violence in Low-and middle-income Countries

-- Cash Transfers may have different impacts of different types of violence – Its appear to reduce physical and/or sexual IPV more consistently that emotional abuse or controlling behaviours (although this may be to do with measurement issues).
+- Cash Transfers may have different impacts of different types of violence – It appears to reduce physical and/or sexual IPV more consistently than emotional abuse or controlling behaviours (although this may be to do with measurement issues).

 - As CTs are primarily a policy tool to respond to poverty and vulnerability, it is unlikely that large-scale institutional programming will be designed with the specific objective of decreasing IPV.
 However, if small design changes have the potential to decrease IPV, CT programmes have potential to realise significant gains across sectors at lower cost than violence-specific programming.